 You can clearly tell it was a work-related conversation, but it's not something any of us need to hear when we go to the restroom.
 Even more so, I'm certain none of your coworkers, clients, or potential customers want to hear you doing your own personal business while on the phone with them.

-So to whoever this person was, please learn to hang it up.
-I don't care if you were discussing a one million dollar deal or not, you don't carry on while going to the bathroom.
+So whoever this person was, please learn to hang it up.
+I don't care if you were discussing a million-dollar deal or not, you don't carry on while going to the bathroom.
 Especially in a public place.

 Mobile phone portable battery recharging a smartphone